-If you’re shopping for a credit card, you likely have noticed that there are so many options.
-Not only are there many banks to choose from, but each bank seems to have more credit cards than Baskin Robbins has flavors of ice cream.
-Luckily, there’s a tool called CardMatch™.
-This tool helps narrow down the available options to predict which cards you have the best chance of getting approved for.
+If you’re shopping for a credit card, you’ve likely noticed that there are many options available.
+Not only do various banks offer a range of choices, but each bank seems to have more credit cards than Baskin Robbins has ice cream flavors.
+Fortunately, there’s a tool called CardMatch™ that helps narrow down the available options and predicts which cards you have the best chance of getting approved for.

-Even if you aren’t looking for a new card, this tool is good to keep in mind to see what options are out there.
-It can help you determine if now is a good time to go for a card, especially because the CardMatch tool also (sometimes) offers enhanced targeted bonuses.
+Even if you’re not in the market for a new card, this tool is useful for exploring what options exist.
+It can help you decide if now is a good time to apply for a card, especially since the CardMatch tool sometimes offers enhanced targeted bonuses.

 Learn More: CardMatch™